John Kotter addresses a major challenge facing modern business leaders - how to act quickly and remain relevant in highly competitive environments.

 It makes sense for an authority in the area of change management to acknowledge that change is constant - and that even the best model of change is not immune to this.

-Kotter's latest work 'Accelerate: Building Strategic Agility for a Faster-Moving World' (2014) expands on the 8-step model he presented in 1996.
+'Accelerate: Building Strategic Agility for a Faster-Moving World' (2014) represents a significant update to Kotter's theory and expands on the 8-step model he originally presented in 1996.

 In his words: "What I present in this book adds to my prior work.
 This is not a case in which new realities mean that old ideas are no longer valid.
 It is more a case of adding to previous conclusions in a way that takes us to some very big new ideas."
 (Kotter, 2014: ix).